Accelerating Optimal Experimental Design for Robust Synchronization of Uncertain Kuramoto Oscillator Model Using Machine Learning: Evaluation of Machine Learning-based Estimation of Approximate Mean Objective Cost of Uncertainty

-In order to validate the efficacy of the proposed method (ML-based MOCU estimation), we first directly compare the MOCU values of different uncertainty classes from the ML-based approach and the sampling-based approach we considered in the previous work~\cite{Hong2021}.
+In order to validate the efficacy of the proposed method that incorporates ML-based predictions into MOCU estimation, we first directly compare the MOCU values from the ML-based approach and the sampling-based approach that we considered in the previous work~\cite{Hong2021}.